qa-land/little-qa/README.md

 **Goal:** Move beyond raw result storage to track patterns over time.

-### Changes

-- **Structured test history** — migrate from raw JSON artifacts to a lightweight structured format (GitHub Pages JSON, a gist, or a simple SQLite in artifacts) that tracks per-test pass/fail over time.
+- **Structured test history** — migrate from raw JSON artifacts to a lightweight store (GitHub Pages JSON, a gist, or a simple SQLite file in artifacts) that tracks per-test pass/fail over time.
-- **Flaky test detection** — use the historical memory to flag tests that alternate pass/fail and tag them as flaky in both the PR comment and Slack thread.
+- **Flaky test detection** — use historical data to flag tests that alternate pass/fail.
+Tag them as flaky in both the PR comment and Slack thread.
-- **Trend tracking** — identify tests whose failure rate is increasing, and surface that in the Claude analysis ("This test's failure rate has increased from 20% to 80% over the last 10 runs").
+- **Trend reporting** — surface trends like "login.spec.ts has regressed over the last 3 runs" or "all tests have been passing for 10 runs."
-- **Success/recovery notifications** — post a short green message to Slack when all tests pass, especially if previous runs had failures (recovery notification).
 - **Scheduled runs** — add a `schedule` trigger (e.g. nightly cron) to the workflow so tests run against `main` regularly, not just on PRs.
+- **Slash command** — add a Slack slash command (`/littleqa status`) that queries the latest test memory and returns a summary without needing to open GitHub.
+- **Report dashboard** — enhance the GitHub Pages deployment to show a historical pass/fail chart built from test memory data.

 ---